-The regulations, restrictions and boundaries set forth in this Ordinance may from time to time be amended, supplemented, changed or repealed by the Town Council, in accordance with rules and regulations for so doing as stated in Article 66B of the Annotated Code of Maryland.
+The regulations, restrictions and boundaries set forth in this Ordinance may from time to time be amended, supplemented, changed or repealed by the Town Council, in accordance with rules and regulations for so doing as stated in the Land Use Article of the Annotated Code of Maryland.

-Any proposed amendment, supplement or change shall be referred by the Town Council to the Planning Commission for an investigation and recommendation.
-The Planning Commission shall cause such investigation to be made as it deems necessary and may require the submission of all pertinent data and information by any person concerned; may hold such public hearings as provided by its own rules; and shall submit its report and recommendations to the Council within a reasonable length of time.
-The Planning Commission may, on its own volition, suggest amendments to this Ordinance to the Town Council.
+Any proposed amendment, supplement or change shall be referred by the Town Council to the Planning and Zoning Commission for an investigation and recommendation.
+The Planning and Zoning Commission shall cause such investigation to be made as it deems necessary and may require the submission of all pertinent data and information by any person concerned; may hold such public hearings as provided by its own rules; and shall submit its report and recommendations to the Council within a reasonable length of time.
+The Planning and Zoning Commission may, on its own volition, suggest amendments to this Ordinance to the Town Council.